ahstat/ahstat.github.io/_posts/2018-03-11-RNN-Keras-time-series.md

 published: true
 ---
 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
-This tutorial provides a complete introduction on time series prediction with Recurrent Neural Networks (RNN).
+This tutorial provides a complete introduction of time series prediction with RNN.

 In part A, we predict *short* time series using stateless LSTM.
 Computations give good results for this kind of series.

 In part B, we try to predict *long* time series using stateless LSTM.
 In that case, models lead to poor results.

 In part C, we circumvent this issue by training **stateful LSTM**.
-We deal with the case of one input and one output.
-Stateful models are tricky with Keras, because you need to be careful on how you cut time series, select batch size, and reset states.
+We consider the case of one input and one output.
+Stateful models are tricky with Keras, because you need to be careful on how to cut time series, select batch size, and reset states.
 I wrote a wrapper function working in all cases for that purpose.

 In part D, stateful LSTM is used to predict multiple outputs from multiple inputs.